 Paul Kelly is editor-at-large at The Australian and a former editor-in-chief of the News Limited national broadsheet from 1991 to 1996.

 Paul writes on Australian politics and history and international affairs and is a regular commentator on the Sky News program, Australian Agenda.
-He is the author of seven books including The Hawke Ascendancy (1984), The End of Certainty (1992) and November 1975, published on the 20th anniversary of the Whitlam dismissal.
-His most recent book, The March of Patriots (2009), offers a re-interpretation of Paul Keating and John Howard as prime ministers.
+He is the author of nine books including The Hawke Ascendancy (1984), The End of Certainty (1992) and November 1975, published on the 20th anniversary of the Whitlam dismissal.
+His recent books include Triumph and Demise on the Rudd-Gillard era and The March of Patriots which offers a re-interpretation of Paul Keating and John Howard in office.
 Paul has been a Fellow at the Kennedy School at Harvard and a Vice-Chancellor’s Fellow at Melbourne University.